celador/ForceCode/README.md

 ### Install the dependencies

 Step 3.
 Open the terminal by pressing `ctrl` + `~` and install the dependencies by running `npm install`
+        After everything is installed read the Readme file in the needscopied file and place the files in that folder where they need to be, replacing the existing files.

 ### Run the extension